NirobxHasan/NirobxHasan/ReadMe.md

 #  Hi there 👋:
-I'm Nirob Hasan.
+This is Nirob Hasan.
 I'm currently working at E.B.
 Solution Ltd as a software engineer.
 I graduated from the ECE department majoring in CSE at the North South University.
 Previously, I used to work at Bangladesh open-source network as a programming mentor.
 I have taught programming in different district universities of Bangladesh.
 Enthusiastic about solving real-world difficulties through my leadership and technological skills.

 ## 🌐 Socials: